-Dr. Dilip K. Banerjee is a research engineer in the Structures Group of the Materials and Structural Systems Division (MSSD) of the Engineering Laboratory (EL) at the National Institute of Standards and Technology (NIST).
-He received his Ph.D. from The University of Alabama, Tuscaloosa, AL in 1992 in Materials Engineering (an interdisciplinary program among Materials Engineering, Mechanical Engineering, and Engineering Mechanics Departments).
-His Ph.D. dissertation included the development of a 3-dimensional finite element model for modeling heat transfer.
-He received his MBA from the Robert H. Smith School of Business at the University of Maryland, College Park, in 1999.
+Dr. Dilip K. Banerjee is a research engineer in the Mechanical Performance Group of the Materials Science and Engineering Division (MSED) of the Material Measurement Laboratory (MML) at the National Institute of Standards and Technology (NIST).
+He received his Ph.D. from The University of Alabama, Tuscaloosa, AL in Materials Engineering (an interdisciplinary program among Materials Engineering, Mechanical Engineering, and Engineering Mechanics Departments).
+His Ph.D. dissertation included the development of a 3-dimensional finite element computational software (ALCAST-3D) for modeling heat transfer and microstructure evolution in castings.
+He received his MBA from the Robert H. Smith School of Business at the University of Maryland, College Park.

-Dr. Banerjee worked as a senior scientist in UES, Inc. (headquartered in Dayton, Ohio) for 9 years following his Ph.D.
-He was one of the developers of the commercial finite element software, ProCAST used for modeling fluid flow, heat transfer, and stress distribution in castings.
+Dr. Banerjee worked as a senior scientist in UES, Inc. (headquartered in Dayton, Ohio) for nine years following his Ph.D.
+He was one of the developers of the highly successful, commercial finite element software, ProCAST, used for modeling fluid flow, heat transfer, microstructure formation, and stress distribution in castings.
 In 2000, he joined the General Electric Company as a leader of the software quality group in its Information Systems Division.

-Dr. Banerjee authored about 30 scientific publications and is an American Society for Quality Certified Software Quality Engineer.
+Dr. Banerjee served effectively on the ASCE (American Society of Civil Engineers)’s Fire Protection Committee during 2013-2019.
+Dr. Banerjee authored about 55 scientific publications and is an American Society for Quality (ASQ) Certified Software Quality Engineer.
 He is also General Electric Company certified "Six Sigma Green Belt."

 2019-2020 Fulbright U.S. Scholar (Research) Award